 - How to launch a small business email marketing strategy

-- 10 small business email marketing tips for 2023
+- 10 small business email marketing tips

 If you’re just starting out with email marketing, or are in search of a new email marketing tool, consider Brevo.
 For small businesses, our Starter plan is equipped with everything you need to take your email marketing strategy to the next level.